Gabbygump/The_Harvest/README.md

 (https://github.com/Gabbygump/the_harvest_platformer.git)

  * You must have Python Version 3.4.4 and Pygame Version 1.9.2 in order for this game to work and for you to enjoy!!
-I used Idle to make my code :)
+I used Idle to run and make my game.
+I also used atom to open and edit my json files. :)

 ## How to Play